Dorothy Warenskjold: Touring and Radio/Television Career

 In August 1972, the soprano was invited to sing at the 50th anniversary celebration of the San Francisco Opera, held outdoors at the Stern Grove redwood park.
 This would turn out to be her unofficial retirement event.
 Her signature Faust Jewel Song received multiple critical acclaim, with comments including "stunning" and "she continues to put many season regulars to shame".

 Warenskjold did not sing again in public afterwards.

-Post Retirement
+Post-retirement

-Some while after retiring from singing in 1972, she joined the voice faculty of the UCLA School of the Arts and Architecture where she taught for many years as an adjunct full professor, having declined the chairmanship of the vocal department.
+Some while after retiring from singing in 1972, she joined the voice faculty of the UCLA School of the Arts and Architecture where she taught for many years as an adjunct professor, having declined the chairmanship of the vocal department.